pytest-dev/pytest-timeout/README.rst

 1.3.2
 -----

-- This changelog was ommitted for the 1.3.2 release and was added afterwards.
+- This changelog was omitted for the 1.3.2 release and was added afterwards.
 Apologies for the confusion.
 - Fix pytest 3.7.3 compatibility.
 The capture API had changed slightly and this needed fixing.
 Thanks Bruno Oliveira for the